 - Smart key might be too heavy for small dogs.

-Best for: This is the best smart dog door for families that like to control their pets’ yard access.
+Best for: This is the ideal smart dog door for families that like to control their pets’ yard access.
 Also, it’s great if you live with a dog and a cat, as you can allow your dog to get out while keeping the cat inside.

 Why we chose this product: The smart door helps keep out wild animals or even the neighbors’ dogs.
 Plus, the three-way door system is great for controlling curfew hours.
 This door keeps the temperature out and has a UV-protected flap.